erning/ve/README.md

 recursively.

 It's possible to use another name for virtualenv directory instead of the default one.
-Set the environment variable `DOT_VIRTUAL_ENV` to the name you prefer.
+Set the environment variable `VIRTUALENV_DIR` to the name you prefer.

  [1]: http://www.virtualenv.org/